etipton/etipton.github.io/_posts/2014-06-28-crucial-laydown.markdown

 ### Not-Long-Enough; Tell Me More Version
 ------------

-Sigh... unfortunately I'm falling behind on my goal of 1 blog post per week (on average).
-In order to get up-to-speed I'll need to write 2 / week for the next 5 weeks.
-Luckily I'll be back home on Monday after many weeks of traveling, which will help.

-Anyway, back to it... as promised in [a previous post](/1-for-8), I thought I'd share some insight from a couple of key hands I played during the poker tournament that I won in Vegas a few weeks ago.

 This post is about what turned out to be the single most important decision I made all tournament.
 Somewhere around the **middle stages (1/2 to 3/4 of the way before making the money)** of the tournament, I found myself with a **2x average stack**, sitting at a table with a few other big stacks, one of whom had been playing very aggressively and winning lots of pots without showdown... just the kind of opponent I **don't** want to have to deal with... just for fun, let's call him **StupidFace**.